IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 This kind of use case is often referred to as a `"batch job"`, as you accumulate data in some data storage service and process it in a "batch".

-Alternatively, it can also be called a `"cron job"` as for the popular Linux utility used as a job scheduler.
-In fact, the ICF Alarm supports a standardized cron format which supports:
+Alternatively, it can also be called a `"cron job"` as for the [popular Linux utility](https://en.wikipedia.org/wiki/Cron) used as a job scheduler.
+In fact, the ICF Alarm supports a standardized cron format just like that utility which supports:

 - **Periodic Intervals** - every X secs/mins
   - _Batch process orders every 24 hours at 12 PM_